bernhardangele/BU-adv-stats/Class2/Class2.md

 ```
 [1] 2.262
 ```
 Why $n-1$?
-Don't worry about it unless you really love statistics.
+Unless you really love statistics and want to find out more, don't worry about it.

 Computing CIs
 ==========================================================